akshitbhalla/twitter-clone/README.md

 **Warning:** Running eject is a **permanent** action.
 Please use a version control system, such as git, so you can revert back if necessary.
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## Support and Contact

-If you're having issues with this app or would like to request new features, reach out to me at [@akshitbhalla13](https://goo.gl/kMku1B) on Twitter (the real one).

 ## Philosophy

 * **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with [Create React App](https://github.com/facebookincubator/create-react-app)).
 * **Develop on Your Device**: It should be easy to develop on a physical device when you want to test how your app feels and responds to inputs.
 * **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
 * **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

+## Support and Contact

+If you're having issues with this app or would like to request new features, reach out to me at [@akshitbhalla13](https://goo.gl/kMku1B) on Twitter.